eltoroit/eltoroit.github.io/docs/_posts/2021-03-14-Initializing-RPI.md

 title: Initializing The Raspberry Pi
 ---

-Before we start working on the projects, we need to initialize the Raspberry Pi by setting up NodeJS.
+Before we start working on the projects, we need to initialize the Raspberry Pi by setting up Node.js.

 # Prepare The Hardware